Practicing pro bono for a better world

-We are proud that our lawyers make time to support individuals and not-for-profit organizations within our local communities in Montréal, Québec, Toronto, Ottawa, Calgary and across Canada.
+We are proud that our lawyers make time to support individuals and not-for-profit organizations within our local communities in Montréal, Quebec City, Toronto, Guelph, Ottawa, Calgary, Vancouver and across Canada.

 A global community

-As an international legal practice we are intent on thinking and acting globally while still being very much committed to giving back to our community locally.
+As an international legal practice, we are intent on thinking and acting globally while still being very much committed to giving back to our community locally.

 Volunteering by using our legal expertise is a fundamental part of our practice.
 Norton Rose Fulbright has a well-established pro bono and community program that is active across the globe.

 Our Pro Bono Partners

 We are proud to work with the following organizations in promoting access to justice across Canada and the world by responding to their calls for help in providing pro bono legal services to persons of limited means.

 As a founder of Pro Bono Québec, we take on mandates referred to us for individuals who cannot afford legal representation.
 The mandates are diverse and often involve people who have real claims against businesses or bureaucratic and government institutions but no means of enforcing those claims or their rights.

 Our Toronto and Ottawa offices are active partners with Pro Bono Law Ontario (PBLO).
 Our most significant involvement is with PBLO’s Law Help Ontario Duty Counsel projects at Small Claims Court, Superior Court and the Court of Appeal.
 Norton Rose Fulbright lawyers regularly volunteer at these programs to provide assistance to self-represented parties in civil proceedings.
 We provide people with summary legal advice, assistance in drafting court documents and representation in court.
 These programs are critical because they give people with limited means the opportunity to navigate the complexities of the court system with the help of qualified lawyers.
 Norton Rose Fulbright’s participation rates are extremely high—our lawyers are enthusiastic about the chance to lend a helping hand to people who really need it.